Vitaly Nalivkin: Further fate

-On April 5, 2023, after several months of inactivity, the video «Vitaly Nalivkin forges victory» was released on the BARAKuda channel, in which the actor announced that his team had launched the production of protective equipment (anti-fragmentation plates) for the Russian military.
-The authors also began raising funds for the needs of the Russian army, actually supporting the Russian army in the invasion of Ukraine.
-The show's creator, Andrey Klochkov, said that the new video is not ironic «about the endless fees for the needs of the Russian military,» nor is it a result of pressure from the authorities in connection with the criminal case previously brought against them.
-At the same time, he refused to answer whether his team supports Russia's military actions in Ukraine.
-In the same month, the video was removed from YouTube.
+On 5 April 2023, after several months of inactivity, a video entitled 'Vitaly Nalivkin forges victory' was released on the BARAKuda channel, in which the actor announced that his team had launched the production of protective equipment (anti-fragmentation plates) for the Russian military.
+The authors also began raising funds for the needs of the Russian army, effectively supporting the Russian army in the invasion of Ukraine.
+The show's creator, Andrey Klochkov, said that the new video is not ironic 'about the endless fees for the needs of the Russian military', nor is it a result of pressure from the authorities in connection with the criminal case previously brought against them.
+He refused to answer whether his team supports Russia's military actions in Ukraine.

-In February 2024, it became known that Andrei Neretin had fallen down the stairs, injuring his hip.
-Due to his injuries, he developed osteoarthritis, which he did not have enough funds to treat.
-By the spring of 2024, Neretin was living in poverty, in a house without water or heating, together with a friend who helped him with household chores, and was waiting for a quota for a free operation.
-Klochkov announced a fundraiser, thanks to which Neretin was successfully cured in St. Petersburg.
+In February 2024, it became known that Andrey Neretin had fallen down the stairs, injuring his hip.
+As a result of his injuries, he developed osteoarthritis, which he did not have enough funds to treat.
+By the spring of 2024, Neretin was living in poverty in a house without water or heating, together with a friend who helped him with household chores, and was waiting for a quota for a free operation.
+Klochkov announced a fundraiser, thanks to which Neretin was successfully treated in St. Petersburg.

-On October 5, 2024, Andrey Neretin died as a result of an exacerbation of chronic diseases and, as a result, cardiac arrest.
+On 5 October 2024, Andrey Neretin died as a result of an exacerbation of chronic diseases and, consequently, cardiac arrest.
 He was buried at the cemetery in the village of Vozdvizhenka.